 Some other factors that can affect this include:

 - Occupation.
-People with more physically demanding jobs are more likely to eat more than those who spend their days stuck behind a desk.
+People with more physically demanding jobs need to eat more than those who spend their days stuck behind a desk.

 - Illness.
 Sick people may be required to eat more than usual, not only to give their bodies the energy required to recover, but also to give them important disease fighting nutrients.